Jwischer/paint/README.md

 -  Save File As

--  Add Red Border to Image
+-  Add Border to Image

 ### Bugs: